whitem24/courses/eth-101/lesson-eth-12.md

 ## Submission

 * Email your Github link with your code and a link to your working front-end Dapp to [team@cadena.dev]()
-* We will review your code which will count towards your certificaiton.
+* We will review your code which will count towards your certification.
 * Plagiarism of any kind is not allowed and will disqualify you from receiving a certificate.
 * Feel free to show off your project in the [#showcase](https://discord.gg/UQayXxzazc) channel in the discord and tweet about it.
 Be sure to tag [@cadenadev](https://twitter.com/cadenadev) for a retweet!